kliment-olechnovic/voronota/expansion_js/README.md

         --details-dir                 string     directory to output lists of contacts used for scoring --drawing-dir                 string     directory to output files to visualize with pymol --and-swap                    string     flag to compute everything after swapping target and model, default is 'false'
-        --help | -h                              display help message and exit
+        --ignore-ligand-headers       string     flag to ignore title header in ligand files --help | -h                              display help message and exit

     Standard output: